Failure Modes of Maximum Entropy RLHF: SimPO is the Maximum Entropy RL

 \section{SimPO is the Maximum Entropy RL}

 SimPO is a widely used preference alignment method, appreciated for its strong empirical performance and simplicity due to its reference-free objective.
 However, it lacks a theoretical foundation, unlike reference-based approaches such as DPO, which is derived from a KL-constrained RL objective.
 Recent work~\citep{liu2024understandingreferencepoliciesdirect} made the important observation that posterior probability rewards correspond to Maximum Entropy RL in their analysis of reference policies.
-Building on this insight, we establish the connection between this MaxEnt formulation and SimPO, showing that SimPO can be understood as Maximum Entropy RL with adaptive temperature through length normalization.
+Building on this insight, we establish the connection between this Maximum Entropy RL formulation and SimPO, showing that SimPO can be understood as Maximum Entropy RL with the addition of length normalization and target margins from preference learning.